Network-Perspective/Sync/infra/readme.md

 Please inspect the secrets and update `hashing-key` to new random sequence of characters.
 You might also regenerate rsa key using openssl or `create-rsa-key.ps1` script.
 Probably also `google-key` and `slack-client-id` and `slack-client-id` need to be updated with keys and secrets specific for your deployment.

+Please refer to seperate guides to create your secrets:

+<a href="docs/create-slack-bot.md">Create Slack bot</a>
+·
+<a href="docs/create-google-api-keys.md">Create Google API Keys</a>
+·
+<a href="docs/authorize-google-api-keys.md">Authorize Google API Key</a>

 When your done, push the secrets to kubernetes.
 ```
 ./create-secrets.ps1